When creating your artist’s statement, read two types of art writing:

 Find group shows at galleries that show similar work.
-Look in the the Arts Calendar, check local institutions and introduce yourself.
+Look in the Arts Calendar, check local institutions, and introduce yourself.

 Look at Richard Serra’s 20-year relationship with Leo Castelli.
 Castelli gave Serra a stipend before any work was sold because he saw that Serra had a clear, coherent vision.

 Most people prefer to see work in person, so don’t worry about selling online, unless you are selling prints.